jmacd/duckpond/README.md

 ### Export

-Writes a single Parquet file per instrument definition into the current directory for a given resource type and UUID.
+Writes a set of Parquet files per instrument definition into the desired directory, for a given resource type and UUID.

 ```
-POND=$HOME/.pond duckpond export {Resource}/{UUID}
+POND=$HOME/.pond duckpond export --pattern PATTERN --dir OUTPUT_DIR
 ```